tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 ### Pausing the sequence

 To pause the sequence, `SequencerService` provides `pause` method which returns `Promise<PauseResponse>`.
-If sequencer is in `Inprogress` state, then an `Ok` response gets returned if there is a `Step` pending.
+If sequencer is in `Running` state, then an `Ok` response gets returned if there is a `Step` pending.
 Otherwise, a `CannotOperateOnAnInFlightOrFinishedStep` response gets returned.
-Or if sequencer is not in `Inprogress` state, then `Unhandled` response gets returned.
+Or if sequencer is not in `Running` state, then `Unhandled` response gets returned.

 Type definitions for `pause` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#pause)